 Discover the history of Marcus Garvey Park

-Join us to celebrate Harlem’s most famous dance genre — The Lindy Hop!
-We will be swinging and hopping to...
+Join us to celebrate Harlem’s most famous dance genre with The Lindy Hop and The Big Apple Circle Dance.
+We...

 Learn about the trials and triumphs of the black experience in the United States and how New York City honors black history in our parks today.